circonus/docs/content/caql/architecture.md

 PEG grammars allow the syntax specification to be very concise and comparatively easy to read and maintain.
 Also parsing is very fast when compared to recursive descend parsers.

-The complete grammar we use today is a mere 42 LOC and [attached in full](#caqlgrammar) for reference.
+The complete grammar we use today is a mere 42 lines of code and [attached in full](#caqlgrammar) for reference.
-We never had any issues that could be traced back to bugs in the parser or the grammar.
+There has not been a single issue that could be traced back to bugs in the parser or the grammar.

-One disadvantage, to hand-written parsers is that catching syntax errors is tricky to implement.
+One disadvantage to hand-written parsers is that the error handling for catching syntax errors is very tricky to get right.
-This is an area, where CAQL can be improved.

 ## CAQL syntax is inspired by UNIX tools

-The CAQL syntax is inspired by a number of traditional UNIX tools that should be familiar to the target audience.
+The CAQL syntax is inspired by a number of traditional UNIX technologies that might be familiar to the target audience.

 - Functions calls look like Python, with key-word arguments:
   ```window:mean(1h, period=50, offset="US/Eastern")```